citlaligm/Advance-Lane-Detection/writeup.md

 ####1.
 Has the distortion correction been correctly applied to each image?
 In order to show the results obtained once the calibration was obtained, I will show you the distortion correction aplied in one of the test images.

-The function ***cv2.undistort(img, mtx, dist, None, mtx)*** takes an image, the calibration matrix, the distortion coefficients.
+The function ***cv2.undistort(img, mtx, dist, None, mtx)*** takes an image, the calibration matrix, the distortion coefficients; `mtx` and `dist` are obtained from the calibration of the camera.
 The function returns an image without distortion.

 ![alt text][image3]

 ####2.
 Has a binary image been created using color transforms, gradients or other methods?
-In order to filter the images and keep only the lane lines, I used the absolute value of Sobel x since this will help me to keep more vertical lines and it will dimish the horizontal lines.
+In order to filter the images and keep only the lane lines, I used the absolute value of Sobel x since this will help me to keep the vertical lines and it will dimish the horizontal lines.
 This is helpful since the lane lines I'm looking for are vertical.
 Additilonally I also implemented a color thresholding using the HLS color space and applying a threshold on the S(saturation) channel since this will work for yellow and white lines.

 ![alt text][image4]